VirtusLab/scala-cli/website/docs/reference/commands.md

   scala-cli --power github secret create --repo repo-org/repo-name SECRET_VALUE=value:secret
 ```

+The 'secret-create' sub-command is an experimental feature.
+Please bear in mind that non-ideal user experience should be expected.
+If you encounter any bugs or have feedback to share, make sure to reach out to the maintenance team at https://github.com/VirtusLab/scala-cli

 Accepts option groups: [coursier](./cli-options.md#coursier-options), [logging](./cli-options.md#logging-options), [secret](./cli-options.md#secret-options), [secret create](./cli-options.md#secret-create-options), [verbosity](./cli-options.md#verbosity-options)

 ## github secret list